frontlinesms/grails-yui-war-minify-plugin/README.md

 Grails War Minify Plugin
 ========================

-Grails plugin to run yui-compressor on css and javascript resources at WAR creation time.
+Grails plugin to run [yui-compressor][1] on css and javascript resources at WAR creation time.

 # Usage